rjw57/richwareham.com-static/_posts/2014-09-17-windows-development-from-a-linux-perspective.md

 The "Windows way" in this case is undoubtedly .NET and Visual Studio.
-What follows are some of my experiences trying to determine what the Windows way is and trying to follow it.
-I should not that the last time I did any Windows programming was a long time ago in a different job and in a completely different field.
+What follows are some of my experiences trying to determine what the Windows way is and following it.
+I should note that the last time I did any Windows programming was a long time ago in a different job and in a completely different field.
 It was also in C++.
 I've very little experience with .NET development.
 This was the project to learn.
 [The